thiagoluis88git/tech1-terraform/README.md

 ## Description

 The Tech Challenge 1 aims to do a solution for a Fast Food restaurant.
 This project is part of the entire solution.
-Here we have all the `Terraform` files to the **core infrastructure** to the `AWS` cloud.
+Here we have all the `Terraform` files create the **Core infrastructure** to the `AWS` cloud.

 ## How to use